 2.2 Experimental design, Layout, Materials, Treatments and Management

-The two-year experiments were laid in a 2 x 4 factorial arranged in a Randomized Complete Block Design (RCBD) with three replications and the experimental area for both experiments were 28 x 11cm (308 cm2) with 1.0 x 0.5 m space apart.
+The two-year experiments were laid in two factorial completely randomized design (FCRD) 2 x 4 levels with three replications and the experimental area for both experiments were 28 x 11cm (308 cm2) with 1.0 x 0.5 m space apart.
 The material used were botanic seeds of two varieties of cucumber which the straight eight (improved) and gboto (local).
 These seeds were acquired from the Central Agricultural Research Institute (CARI), Monrovia, Liberia and they were shown directly after the land have prepared.
 The treatments involved two varieties of cucumber, local (gboto) and improved (straight eight) in combination with four cultivation technologies including CT1 (cultivation technology 1), CT2 (cultivation technology 2), CT3 ( cultivation technology 3) and CT4/control (cultivation technology 4).
-The cultivation technology 1 (CT1) involved the use of chicken manure (CM) at 5 t ha-1, gracida sepium as mulching material at 5 kg plot-1, and the locally processed Neem kernel extracted at 180 g L H20-1.
+The cultivation technology 1 (CT1) involved the use of chicken manure (CM) at 5 t ha-1, gracida sepium as mulching material at 5 kg plot-1, and the locally processed neem kernel extracted at 180 g L H20-1.
 After the chicken manure was incorporated into the soil it was left to decompose before planting.
 Mulching was done immediately after planting to prevent the emergence of insect pests and weeds.
-When there was a sign of pests’ infestation on the crop, the neem extract was prepared from dried neem seed and the seed was pounded in a mortar to form powdery, the powder was weighed at 180g and dissolved into 1L water in combination with 5 g of Saba soap.
+When there was a sign of pest’ infestation on the crop, the neem extract was prepared from dried neem seed and the seed was pounded in a mortar to form powder, the powder was weighed at 180g and dissolved into 1L water in combination with 5 g of Saba soap.
 The solution was left to ferment 24 hours before application.
 The CT2 included locally prepared mango biofertilizer at 12 L ha-1, and the manufactured neem extract in aqueous form (AZAGRO 3000) applied at 30 ml 6 L H20-1 ha-1.
-The CT3 comprised the application of N.P.K 15:15:15 fertilizer application at 88.9 kg ha-1, applied one after germination and chlorpyrifos application at 6 ml 6 L ha-1 when pests attack the plants.
+The CT3 comprised of the application of N.P.K 15:15:15 fertilizer application at 88.9 kg ha-1 applied one after germination and chlorpyrifos application at 6 ml 6 L ha-1 when pests attack the plants.
 C4 is the control treatment which represents conventional.
 The experimental field was manually cleared of vegetation, debris removed, thoroughly ploughed to the depth of about 10-15 cm and later level using hoes and shovels and seeds were directly sowed in two per hill at a spacing of 30×60 cm (25,000 plants ha-1).

 2.3 Data collection

-Growth parameters collected included vine length, number of branches, leaf number and leaf area were measured randomly from ten selected tagged plant in each plot from the middle row using a measuring tape from the soil surface to the tip of the plants at 2,4 and 6 weeks after planting.
+Growth parameters recorded included vine length, number of branches, leaf number and leaf area were measured randomly from ten selected tagged plants in each plot from the middle row using a measuring tape from the soil surface to the tip of the plants at 2,4 and 6 weeks after planting.

 Plant height was measured from ten randomly selected and tagged plants in each plot from the middle rows using a measuring tape from the soil surface to the tip of the plant at 2,4 and 6 weeks after transplanting.
 At harvest parameters like number of flowers, number of fruits, fruits weight, fruits size and fruits length were collected from ten tagged and the total number of fruits obtained from the selected plants was divided to get the average number of fruits per plant.